RamlyBurger/FoodHunter/docs/reports/STUDENT_4_REPORT_Section_2.md

 When a customer browses menu items, this module handles the complete cart lifecycle:

 1. **Add to Cart**: Items are added with quantity and special instructions.
-The system validates item availability via Student 2's Item Availability API before adding.
+The system validates item availability via Haerine Deepak Singh's Item Availability API before adding.
 2. **Update Quantity**: Users can increase/decrease quantities with real-time price recalculation
 3. **Remove Items**: Individual items can be removed, or the entire cart can be cleared
 4. **Persistence**: Cart items are stored in the database, allowing users to resume shopping across sessions and devices